 - My Orders ( [dokan-my-orders]).

 Go to the WordPress Admin → Dokan → Tools option.
-On this page, you will get the options like :
+On this page, you will get options like :

 - Page Installation.